Skip to main menu Skip to main content Skip to footer

 • You will need to avoid certain activities, such as strenuous exercise and swimming, for one to two weeks.

 • Complete recovery can take up to six months after the procedure for your eyes to fully heal.
-Still, you’ll notice clear, crisp vision long before that.
+Still, you’ll notice improved vision long before that.

 Our team will give you detailed postoperative instructions and schedule you for a follow-up appointment.